keithbuhler/keithbuhler.github.io/philosophy.md

 I studied Plato for several years with Alfred Geier at the University of Rochester.
 He, more than anyone else, trained me in dialectical methodology or pedagogy.

- My advisor is David Bradshaw, whose work on Aristotle and Eastern Patristic Fathers.
+ My advisor is David Bradshaw who works "on the ways that ancient Greek philosophy shaped medieval philosophy and religious thought, and how these, in turn, contributed to the formation of modernity."

 ### Research Statement ##